infosecstreams/infosecstreams.github.io/faq.md

 ## Can I join the OnlyFeet CTF Team and its thriving Discord community?

 Absolutely!
 The OnlyFeet CTF Team has a vibrant and active community on the [OnlyFeet Discord](https://discord.gg/onlyfeet).
-Joining the community to engage in discussions, share knowledge, and particpiate with the OnlyFeet CTF Team and its activities.
+Joining the community to engage in discussions, share knowledge, and participate with the OnlyFeet CTF Team and their activities.
 The Discord server is an excellent platform to connect with like-minded individuals passionate about CTF challenges and information security.

 ## Where can I report issues?